AAA Editor Notes

 Manito Park is between 17th and 25th aves at 1702 S. Grand Blvd.
 Spokane's beloved greensward is the perfect place to while away a sunny afternoon: The park's 98 acres feature spacious lawns, groves of trees, walking and bicycle paths, historic buildings and five theme gardens.

 The Gaiser Conservatory houses plants native to tropical, subtropical and temperate regions around the world; the displays of flowering plants are changed seasonally.
-Other gardens showcase lilacs—the city's official flower—dahlias and perennials.
-Flowering season for the formal and perennial gardens is May through October; the rose garden blooms June through September.
-Complementing all the greenery are several Craftsman-style buildings, topiary shrubs, playgrounds, a splash pad, a duck pond and a historic stone bridge built in the early 1930s.
+Other gardens showcase lilacs—the city's official flower—dahlias, irises, shade plants and hardy fuschias.
+Flowering season for the Duncan Garden is June through September; the Joel E. Ferris Perennial Garden is in bloom mid-April through October; Rose Hill blooms June through September.
+Complementing all the greenery are several Craftsman-style buildings, topiary shrubs, playgrounds, a splash pad, two-acre Mirror Pond and a historic stone bridge built in the early 1930s.
 A free concert series is offered Fridays June through August.

 Food is available seasonally.